 In the previous section, you created an Android App Bundle and uploaded it to the Play Console manually.
 From now on, you can do that automatically by running a single command on your Terminal.

 First, update the <code>deploy<code> lane inside your Fastfile:

 The <code>release_status<code> property is used to maintain the status of the APKs or AABs when uploaded.
-You can find more parameters available for the supply action here.
+(You can read about more parameters available for the supply action.)

 Run <code>fastlane deploy<code>, and fastlane will take care of everything for your new release.
 When the command completes, your new build will appear in the Play Console.